Online GED® Programs vs. Fake High School Diplomas

 For today's students, online test preparation can provide a valuable and affordable way to work toward a high school equivalency (HSE) diploma.
 But there are a growing number of companies and schools who aren't really in the business of education.
 Instead, their biggest business is selling a so-called "online GED" or a fake "GED test online," along with worthless so-called "GED transcripts."

-To get a high school equivalency diploma, you need to take one of three tests: the GED test, the HiSET exam, or the TASC test.
+To get a high school equivalency diploma, you need to take one of two tests: the GED test or the HiSET exam.
 Which tests are offered depends on your state through an official test center.

 Official state-issued high school equivalency diplomas have value and are meaningful for adults who never completed high school.
 These diplomas are accepted by almost all U.S. colleges and employers.
 Not so with a fake "online GED."
 Diplomas or transcripts from online tests and "life experience" are worthless fakes that colleges and employers will reject.